Guide to Tipping at Disney World & FAQ

 Tipping at Walt Disney World can be confusing.
 Is gratuity included on the Disney Dining Plan?
-Do you tip your Magical Express driver?
+Do you tip your bus driver?
 Is it okay to give money to Cast Members who make a magical moment?
-In this post, we’ll answer questions about when tipping is expected, appropriate, and how much to budget for tips at Walt Disney World.
+This post answers questions about when tipping is expected, appropriate, and how much to budget for tips at restaurants, resorts & beyond.
+(Updated April 26, 2025.)

-I hesitated a while before tackling this topic on the blog.
-Gratuities have come up in the comments with some frequency, often by international visitors who are unaccustomed to tipping culture in the United States.
-Nevertheless, it wasn’t a topic I’ve been particularly eager to cover, primarily because I have strong personal opinions on tipping.
+Gratuities have come up in the comments with frequency, often by international visitors for whom tipping culture in the United States is very, well, foreign.
+Nevertheless, it wasn’t a topic I’ve been particularly eager to cover, since it’s so controversial among Americans.

-Instead, if you receive exemplary service from a Cast Member in a position that is not tipped, your best option is to go to Guest Relations and ask for the Great Service Fanatic Card.
+If you receive exemplary service from a Cast Member in a position that is not tipped, your best option is to go to Guest Relations and ask to leave a Cast Compliment.
 This isn’t just a way to say thanks, but is an important in receiving official (internal) recognition and can even be a factor in promotions.

-If you forget to do this during your trip, you can either email ([email protected]) or tweet @WDWToday using the #CastCompliment hashtag.
+Thankfully, it’s also now possible to do this digitally via the My Disney Experience app.
+We cover how to leave Cast Compliments via the app and why you should do it here.
 Making a point of doing this for under-appreciated roles like custodial, parking, etc., is a great practice.
 Praise is often heaped upon thoughtful princesses or superlative servers, but not so much for roles that traditionally have less guest interaction.

 As you can probably surmise from the above, it’s awkward and unproductive to attempt tipping Cast Members who are not in tipped positions.
 Unless they are in some grey area or questions are anticipated, we won’t cover every position Cast Members can fill below.
 If they are not listed, assume tipping is not necessary or appropriate.